-Judy was an estate agent and ran a busy office, renting and selling rural properties where we lived at the time.
+Judy was an estate agent and ran a busy office, renting and selling rural properties.
 She was divorced but very secretive about her past, telling me almost nothing about her ex-husband and their background.
 She had two children, both at university, Alan and Sarah, but I’d only met them once, at a rather uncomfortable dinner.

 “Michael, I’m going out to Reesby, there’s a ruined property someone’s interested in selling.
 Do you want to come out and take a look with me?”

-So, I’d got into Judy’s silver convertible as she donned Ray Bans and drove us through narrow country roads, alternately overhung by green boughs then bordered by wide-open fields full of waving crops.
-I’d admired her sculpted profile.
-“You could slow down.”
+So, I’d got into Judy’s silver convertible as she’d donned Ray-Bans and driven us through narrow country roads, alternately overhung by green boughs, then bordered by wide-open fields full of waving crops.
+I admired her sculpted profile.
+“You could slow down,” I ventured.
 Of course, that was a signal for her to put her foot down even more.
 Judy was like that.

 “Who would buy a place like this?”
 I asked.